Is SMR & CR, the UK Financial Services biggest challenge for 2018?

 Managing this process in documents, spreadsheets and emails and manual processes will be time consuming and at the end of the day not have the proper audit trail and system of record to show clear awareness and acknowledgement of risk and compliance by senior executives.
 Organizations need technology to enable the mapping of risk and compliance responsibilities to senior executives, with a robust audit trail to provide a system of record of communication and awareness, supported by risk and compliance reporting to inform senior executives who are now accountable to the exposure they face in the organization.

 Governor Software provides the SM&CR regulations as a set of maps that can be used by clients to understand the various obligations and then to link their policies and controls to those items to evidence the completeness of their “Reasonable Steps Framework”.
 As the FCA updates the SM&CR regulations, Governor will provide our clients with updates to their maps and the system will automatically notify the relevant staff (policy owners, control owners, etc.) of the changes.
-Click here to find out more and see a short demo

 Governor Software will be exhibiting at the upcoming infoline conference prior to running a workshop in conjunction with Infoline and Trailight on September 19th on "Becoming SM&CR Compliant".
+To learn more about the conference agenda you can visit the conference website here.